How Long Does a Roof Last? (2024 Guide)

 How To Make Your Roof Last Longer

-By making smart choices and taking care of your roof, you can avoid the hassle and expense of paying for a new roof.
+By making smart choices and taking care of your roof, you can avoid the hassle and expense of a new roof.
 Our research revealed the following considerations that contribute to roof longevity:

-• Tailored protection: Research your specific roof type and its recommended maintenance practices.
-Consider protective measures like snow guards if severe weather like heavy snowfall is a concern.
+- Tailored protection: Research your specific roof type and its recommended maintenance practices.
+If severe weather, such as heavy snowfall, is a concern, consider protective measures like snow guards.

 Do Warranties Help With a Roof’s Life Expectancy?